AhiruSoftwareCompany/coldmirrorapp/README.md

 ![](https://raw.githubusercontent.com/dieechtenilente/coldmirrorapp/master/screenshots/screenshot1.png)
 ![](https://raw.githubusercontent.com/dieechtenilente/coldmirrorapp/master/screenshots/screenshot2.png)

+## Using the coldmirrorapp
+Clicking on a button plays the wanted sound, long press opens a share dialog to share the sound e.g. to a WhatsApp contact.
+The search on the top righthand corner is intuitive.

-## Fork the repo
+## Fork & Clone the repo
 If you haven't already, fork the [this repo](https://github.com/dieechtenilente/coldmirrorapp/fork).

-## Clone the repo

 ### Android Studio
 Clone the **coldmirror app** in Android Studio: